TreeCaps: Tree-Based Capsule Networks for Source Code Processing: Empirical Evaluation

-\paragraph{Datasets, Metrics, and Models.} We have used the datasets from \cite{alon2018code2seq} that contain three sets of Java programs: Java-Small (700k samples), Java-Med (4M samples), and Java-Large(16M samples).
+We use the datasets from Code2seq\cite{alon2018code2seq} containing three sets of Java programs: Java-Small (700k samples), Java-Med (4M samples), and Java-Large(16M samples).
+These datasets have been split into training/testing/validation by projects.
 We measure prediction performance using precision (P), recall (R), and F1 scores over the sub-words in generated names, following the metrics used by \citet{Alon2019, fernandes2018structured}.
-For example, a predicted name \texttt{result\_compute} is considered to be an exact match of the ground-truth name called \texttt{computeResult}; predicted \texttt{compute} has full precision but only 50\% recall; and predicted \texttt{compute\_model\_result} has full recall but only 67\% precision.
+For example, a predicted name \texttt{result\_compute} is considered to be an exact match of the actual name \texttt{computeResult}; predicted \texttt{compute} has full precision but only 50\% recall; and predicted \texttt{compute\_model\_result} has full recall but only 67\% precision.

-We compare TreeCaps to the following baselines applied to the function name prediction task: Code2vec, TBCNN, GGNN, and a neural machine translation baseline that reads the input source code as a stream of tokens by using a 2-layered bidirectional encoder-decoder LSTMs (split tokens) with global attentions.
-The ASTNN is not designed for this task, so we exclude it in this evaluation.

-\paragraph{Function Name Prediction Results.} As seen in Table \ref{tab:method_name_results}, TreeCaps-DRSW and TreeCaps-VTS are comparable in term of F1 score, although the TreeCaps-VTS is slightly better.
-The TreeCaps models also achieve comparable or better results than all other models for most of the settings.
-In particular, TreeCaps are comparable or better than GGNN but without the need of additional code dependency analysis for constructing graphs.
+We use these baselines for the function name prediction task: Code2vec, TBCNN, Code2seq, GGNN, the 2-layer Bi-LSTM, and and GREAT~\cite{hellendoorn2019global}, a hybrid model mixing sequence-based and graph-based techniques.
+The inputs for GREAT is graph representations of code, similar to GGNN, and we have adapted this baseline into the function name prediction task.
+We train each of the models for 50 epochs for each of the three datasets.
+We also measure the training time for each of the models.